Aya Miyazaki, GCLP 2018

-Aya Miyazaki is currently a PhD candidate for the Human Security Program (the University of Tokyo).
-She is working on the issue of sustainable cultural heritage conservation against development threats.
-Her interest lies in including local communities and government in the international system to enable long-term conservation and appropriate usage of historic buildings.
-Her current fields are Japan and Mexico, where she had studied for a year with the Japan/Mexico governmental scholarship.
-Previously, she has worked at multiple international/national cultural institutes such as ICCROM, the National Research Institute for Cultural Properties, Tokyo, the Japan Foundation, and the Instituto Nacional de Antropología e Historia (INAH).
-Aya has Master’s degree in International Relations from the University of Tokyo and Master’s degree in Conservation Studies (Historic Buildings) from the University of York.
+Aya Miyazaki is currently a PhD candidate for the Human Security Program (the University of Tokyo) and a Junior Professional Officer (JPO) at the Latin America and the Caribbean Unit, World Heritage Centre (UNESCO).
+Her academic project is on issues of sustainable cultural heritage conservation against development threats, with a focus on local communities and authorities in the international system to enable long-term conservation and usage of historic buildings.
+Her fields are Japan and Mexico.
+Her JPO covers the field of Latin America and the Caribbean region, working on statutory implementation and monitoring of the regional World Heritage sites and properties.
+She has worked at multiple international/national cultural institutes such as ICCROM, the National Research Institute for Cultural Properties, Tokyo, the Japan Foundation, and the Instituto Nacional de Antropología e Historia (INAH).
+Aya has Master’s degrees in International Relations (the University of Tokyo) and Conservation Studies (Historic Buildings) (University of York).